marktsec/Ransomsim3/README.md

 # Ransomsim
 The best ransomware simulation for enterprise security.
-In order to improve their security posture, many organizations want to test their security products and validate if they can prevent neverbefore-seen ransomware without resorting to running malware.
+In order to improve their security posture, many organizations want to test their security products and validate if they can prevent never before-seen ransomware without resorting to running malware.
 Built to assist Red/Blue teams test their defenses.
 This tool simulates typical ransomware behavior, such as:
   *Kill processes (in this version notepad.exe only)